shaik1002/biggitlabbomb/doc/user/project/merge_requests/creating_merge_requests.md

 - The merge request must target the current project, not an upstream project.
 - A GitLab administrator must configure [incoming email](../../../administration/incoming_email.md).
-  This setting is enabled on GitLab.com.
 - A GitLab administrator must configure [Reply by email](../../../administration/reply_by_email.md).
-  This setting is enabled on GitLab.com.
 - You must have at least the Developer role, or be allowed to create merge requests in the project.

 To create a merge request by sending an email: